BIOB 420 sections 1 & 2, Evolution, Spring Semester 2015 (the link to this website is posted in D2L)

 Lecture section 01: 105 Reid Hall on Monday, Wednesday, and Friday, 9:00-9:50AM

 Lecture section 02: 304 Lewis Hall on Monday, Wednesday, and Friday, 1:10-2:00 PM

 Learning outcomes.
-Students will be able to: 1) use basic methods of inferring the history of biological evolution, including the reconstruction phylogenetic relationships from genetic and morphological data using distance and cladistics methods on data sets that are simplified for ease of hand-calculation; 2) using these methods, answer questions that are related to population management, forensics, epidemiology, and adaptation; 3) analyze allele frequency data on population samples in order to study recent historical events; 4) analyze nucleotide sequence, DNA structural, and morphological data on individual samples in order to study older historical events; 5) describe why merely accepting the truth of evolutionary theory is not so much the issue as is valuing the principles of reasoning and educated discourse that now make belief in evolution obligatory (quoting Sam Harris).
+Students will be able to: 1) describe the fundamental aspects of a scientific study of natural selection; 2) use basic methods of inferring the history of biological evolution, including the reconstruction phylogenetic relationships from genetic and morphological data using distance and cladistics methods on data sets that are simplified for ease of hand-calculation; 3) using these methods, answer questions that are related to population management, forensics, epidemiology, and adaptation; 4) analyze allele frequency data on population samples in order to study recent historical events; 5) analyze nucleotide sequence, DNA structural, and morphological data on individual samples in order to study older historical events; 6) describe why merely accepting the truth of evolutionary theory is not so much the issue as is valuing the principles of reasoning and educated discourse that now make belief in evolution obligatory (quoting Sam Harris).
 This course will not focus on biochemical theories that address the ultimate origins of life.
-If interested, a good starting point includes chapters 17 and 18 in Evolutionary Analysis, 4th edition.
+If interested, a good starting point includes chapters 17 and 18 in Evolutionary Analysis.